haruheero/Text-to-Handwriting/README.md

 # Text to Handwriting

-Text to handwriting is an innovative app that can convert the text in uploaded documemnt to handwriting format.
+Text to handwriting is an innovative app that can convert the text in uploaded document to handwriting format.
 The file can be uploaded in the format of pdf, txt or docx.
 The text inside the file is then converted into handwriting using text_to_handwriting function of pywhatkit.
 The converted text is then returned inside an image format by the pywhatkit library.
 The converted text image is displayed on the app.